davidthamwf/mastodon-chart/README.md

 A Helm chart for [Mastodon](https://github.com/tootsuite/mastodon).
 Mastodon is a free, open-source social network server.

-This Helm chart was designed/tested with:
+This Helm chart was designed / tested with:

 | Package | Version |
 | ------- | ------- |